florisvanvugt/omega_cpp_py/readme.md

 * `subprocess` which is used to launch the C++ part of the code.
 * `numpy` for numeric computation.
 * `mmap` for creating the shared memory and accessing it.
+* `pyaml` to parse the shared memory specification

 These last can be install easily using the command `sudo apt-get install python-<module's name>` or using `pip`.